-Sean Smith is a member of the firm’s labor & employment department.
+Sean Smith is a member of the firm’s employment, executive compensation and employee benefits practice.
 He focuses his practice on representing clients in connection with corporate transactions, advising clients on the labor and employment aspects of mergers, acquisitions, and sales.

 Sean also advises clients on a wide range of employment issues, including employment agreements, consulting agreements, restrictive covenants, personnel policies, wage and hour compliance, family and medical leave, disability accommodations, discrimination matters, employee discipline and discharge, and separation agreements.